Skip to content

 The product needed to make a regulated investment journey feel clear for two audiences at once: investors discovering property deals and tracking their portfolio, and sponsors managing properties, offerings, investor profiles, funding state, and payouts.
 The sensitive parts - identity verification, bank status, payment events, and investment records - had to stay consistent across mobile, portal, API, and ledger layers.

-My role
+My contribution

 • Worked across the Flutter investor app for onboarding, property discovery, investment review, portfolio snapshots, transaction history, milestones, updates, and payouts